Insights from Our Experts

-Shoppers Shop is a major multi-brand retailer in India.
+Shoppers Stop is a major multi-brand retailer in India.
 They have 83 brick-and-mortar stores across 38 cities in India.
 In the long-run, they decided to get an omnichannel makeover to boost the brand’s online presence and customer engagement.
 The company chose a three-step strategy with an allocated budget of INR 60 crores to omnichannel retailing.
 Each of these stages in the omnichannel retail strategy was implemented year after year starting from 2015 to 2017.

 In 2015, they began with strengthening their digital capabilities.
 This involved a new e-commerce portal, warehouse management system, payment solutions, and customer relationship management systems.
 They introduced in-store technologies such as ‘magical mirrors’ which enabled customers to try on products virtually.

 In 2016, they boosted their multichannel capabilities by introducing mobile apps across various platforms.
 This way they have a credible presence over all the powerful channels of retailing - web, app, and brick-and-mortar stores.